- Internet Explorer crashes in Windows 10 are caused by the browser itself or malware.

 Now you only need to go back and check again the box next to Internet Explorer 11 and reboot your Windows 10 PC.
 This way it will automatically reinstall Internet Explorer 11 in your system.

-So, these are the reasons that make your Internet Explorer 11 crash in Windows 10.
+So, these are the reasons why your Internet Explorer keeps crashing in Windows 10.
 Knowing which is the root cause of the problem allows you to quickly fix it.

 If this article was helpful or you need more information on the issue, let us know in the comments below.